-As we had anticipated, the US administration upped the ante by threatening to impose 10% tariffs on $200 billion of imports from China.
-Combined with the announced tariffs on $50 billion of imports fr...
+President Trump announced on Monday that the US would impose further tariffs on $200 billion of imports from China.
+The new duties come on top of the 25% tariffs on $50 billion of imports implemented ...

 Available for iOS and Android, our mobile app makes it simple to access our analysis from your handheld device.

 A rigorous and transparent framework to measure the vulnerability of 166 countries to a sovereign crisis or a sovereign distress.

 A comprehensive view of national and city economies across Africa

 An unbiased and transparent view of the forward-looking distribution for the economy essential to meeting regulatory requirements.